-Course Director: Dr. Jeff Coelho
+Course Director: Dr. Timothy Goetz

 This is a 19-lesson course designed to expose cadets to a variety of basic movement skills.
 The course serves as a basis for many other athletic and military activities that cadets will encounter during their time at USMA as well as in their Army career.
 Focus is placed on applied movement tasks for all cadets.
 This course takes a basic Movement Theme approach, meaning cadets are required to learn a variety of relevant skills from within the general themes of rolling, hanging, climbing, crawling, jumping, vaulting, landing, mounting, supporting and swinging.
 In addition, the environment (or apparatus) where a skill is performed is changed or modified to challenge the cadet and broaden the movement experience.
 Movement environments are designed around specific events such as tumbling, vaulting, vertical ropes, horizontal ropes, the indoor obstacle course (IOCT), horizontal bars, elephant vault, ankles to the bar (ATB), pull-ups, rock climbing, and trampoline.